-Table 2 - Base case assumptions: PODs, speeds and workforce
+Table 1 - Base Case assumptions: PODs, speeds and workforce

-If there is any prospect of the MP being responsive at the outset, Line or Grid Searching will only be employed where a search method employing sound has preceded it (Line Search (following)), making the effective POD{res} close to zero.
-In this analysis, Line Search (only) might have relevance later in a
+If there is any prospect of the MP being responsive at the outset, Line or Grid Searching will only be employed where a search method using sound has preceded it (Line/Grid Search (following)), thus resulting in an effective PODres close to zero.
+In this analysis, Line/Grid Search (only) might have relevance later in a search if search planners have abandoned the prospect of the MP responding and are searching new ground.

-Fast searchers are soon searching areas of lower PDEN and therefore quickly become less productive
+Fast searchers are soon searching areas of lower Probability Density (PDEN) and therefore quickly become less productive.

-Rarely would the PDEN be uniform across the entire search area.
-Voice Searching is done faster, so moves into areas where it is assumed that the missing person is inherently less likely to be.
-The model deals with this by dividing the search area into segments of declining PDEN.
-Segments can have any configuration, but those used in the model's base case (Table 2) are consistent with a bullseye pattern of concentric segments.
+Rarely would PDEN, a segment or sub-segment's POA per unit area, be uniform across the entire search area.
+Voice Searching is a faster method, so moves into areas where it is assumed that the missing person is inherently less likely to be.
+The model accounts for this by dividing the search area into segments of declining PDEN.
+Segments can have any configuration, however, those used in the model's base case (Base Case) (Table 2) are consistent with a bullseye pattern of concentric segments.

-Segment Area (km2) ΡΟΑ
+Area (km2) POA

+C

-Segment 1 2 50%
+2 50%

-Segment 2 6 25%
+6 25%

-Segment 3 10 15%
+10 15%

-Segment 4 14 5%
+14 5%

-ROW 5%
+5%

+10

-Table 2 - Base case assumptions: Segment areas and POAs
+Table 2 - Base Case assumptions: Segment areas and POAs

-The MP's condition changes
+The MP's condition changes.

-The assumptions about change in the MP's condition must describe how the MP is most likely to decline irrespective of the search, ie these assumptions will not be influenced by the progressive success or failure of the search.
+The assumptions about change in the MP's condition must describe how the MP is most likely to decline irrespective of the search, i.e. these assumptions will not be influenced by the progressive success or failure of the search.

-Table 3 displays the hypothetical schedule of condition decline used in the model's base case.
+Table 3 displays the hypothetical schedule of condition decline used in the Base Case.
 This assumes that organised searching commences half a day after the incident begins and that the ratio of responsive to unresponsive alive MPs is 4:1 and the daily survival rate is 70% of previous day survivors.

+Auguagating 4

 Average time spent responsive / time unresponsive but alive.
+4

 Days between LKTime and SC DD1 0.50

 Timeline Daily

 Timeline survival

 LKTime 100%

-SOD 1 90%
+SOD1 90%

-SOD 2 70%
+SOD2 70%

-SOD 3 70%
+SOD3 70%

-SOD 4 70%
+SOD4 70%

-EOD 4 70%
+EOD4 70%

-LKTime - the known or presumed time of commencement of the incident.
-Daily survival - the proportion of MP's who were surviving at previous EOD, who are still surviving at SOD
+\ LKTime - the known or presumed time of commencement of the incident. \\ Daily survival - the proportion of MP's who were surviving at previous end of day who are still surviving at next SOD \\\End of Day 4

-Table 3 - Base case assumptions: Responsiveness and Survivability
+Table 3 - Base Case assumptions: Responsiveness and Survivability